OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 #### Enable ID Tokens and configure

 :::hint
-As of version `2022.2.XXXXX`, Octopus Deploy no longer uses implicit flow for OAuth by default.
+From **Octopus 2022.2.XXXXX**, OAuth implicit flow is no longer used by default.
 We suggest following the instructions for generating a client secret below instead.
 :::

 1. Within your new App registration in AzureAD navigate to Authentication.